trueos/trueos-docs/trueos-handbook/postinstall.rst

 Connect to a Wireless Network
 =============================

-.. note:: Be sure the network card is supported by FreeBSD.
+.. note:: The network card must be supported by FreeBSD.
 Refer to :ref:`Supported Hardware` for links to FreeBSD support and a list of known issues with different hardware.

-If the system has an active wireless interface, a screen similar to :numref:`Figure %s <config5>` will indicate the wireless networks automatically detected.
-Available networks will be ordered by signal strength.
+If the system has an active wireless interface, a screen similar to :numref:`Figure %s <config5>` indicates which wireless networks are automatically detected.
+Available networks are ordered by signal strength.

 .. _config5: